 Although the "Big Fire of 1919" may have been described as a single enormous fire that occured in the Angeles National Forest, it was, in fact, two separate fires.
 On Sep.
 12, 1919, the San Gabriel Fire ignited in the San Gabriel Canyon in the Angeles National Forest and burned approximately 60,000 acres.
 A few days later, on Sep.
-15, the Ravenna Fire ignited in Big Tujunga Canyon, also in Angeles National Forest, to west of the San Gabriel Fire.
+15, the Ravenna Fire ignited in Big Tujunga Canyon, also in Angeles National Forest, to the west of the San Gabriel Fire.
 That fire ultimately burned approximately 75,000 acres.
 The two fires, combined, burned more than 130,000 acres, but were seperated by at least 18 miles.
 Due to their size and proximity in time and place, the two big fires were often described jointly, although misleadingly, as the "Big Fire of 1919."

 5,000+ acres burned.
 "ANF" is abbreviation for Angeles National Forest